-- 1. Fish Community Survey Report (Attachment 1) - 2.
-Preliminary Roanoke Logperch Survey Report (Attachment 2) - 3.
-Impingement and Entrainment Study Report (Attachment 3)
+1. Fish Community Survey Report (Attachment 1)

+- 2. Ontogenetic Surveys for Roanoke Logperch (Attachment 2) - 3.
+Fish Impingement and Entrainment Study Report (Attachment 3)

 Background information, study methods, and study results are provided in Attachments 1 through 3.
 Germane correspondence is provided in Attachment 4 and includes the following:

-- On December 22, 2020, HDR's sub-contractor (Edge Engineering and Science, LLC [EDGE]) submitted their application for federal recover permit to facilitate fish sampling for the federally endangered Roanoke Logperch (Percina rex) to the U.S. Fish and Wildlife Service (USFWS). - On March 26, 2021, on behalf of Appalachian, HDR submitted a Self-Certification Letter for Time of Year Restrictions (TOYR) to the USFWS for the proposed 2021 field sampling efforts. - On March 29, 2021, EDGE submitted a 2021 TOYR waiver request to the VDWR for the spring Roanoke Logperch sampling study and notified Virginia Tech of the study status via email. - On April 12, 2021, HDR received approval of the TOYR waiver from USFWS via email. - On April 27, 2021, EDGE received letter confirming receipt of the Federal Recover Permit application along with update on review status and timeline for completion. - Between May 3, 2021 and May 26, 2021, additional coordination was required to finalize agreement between the USFWS and VDWR on preferred methods to facilitate spring macroinvertebrate data collection.
+- On December 22, 2020, HDR's sub-contractor (Edge Engineering and Science, LLC [EDGE]) submitted their application for federal recovery permit to facilitate fish sampling for the federally endangered Roanoke Logperch to the U.S. Fish and Wildlife Service (USFWS). - On March 26, 2021, on behalf of Appalachian, HDR submitted a Self-Certification Letter for Time of Year Restrictions (TOYR) to the USFWS for the proposed 2021 field sampling efforts. - On March 29, 2021, EDGE submitted a 2021 TOYR waiver request to the VDWR for the spring Roanoke Logperch sampling study and notified Virginia Tech of the study status via email. - On April 12, 2021, HDR received approval of the TOYR waiver from USFWS via email. - On April 27, 2021, EDGE received letter confirming receipt of the Federal Recover Permit application along with update on review status and timeline for completion. - Between May 3, 2021 and May 26, 2021, additional coordination was required to finalize agreement between the USFWS and VDWR on preferred methods to facilitate spring macroinvertebrate data collection.
 On May 26, 2021, USFWS issued their determination that the proposed Macroinvertebrate Study sampling methods were not likely to affect Roanoke Logperch. - On June 7, 2021, a conference call was held with stakeholders to discuss the proposed larval drift study component of the Fish Community Study proposed for spring 2022.
-A summary of the stakeholder call was submitted to stakeholders via email on July 14, 2021. - On July 27, 2021, EDGE received the approved federal recovery permit authorizing take of larval Roanoke Logperch anticipated during the spring 2022 Roanoke Logperch Larval Drift study. - On August 2, 2021, HDR on behalf of Appalachian submitted an update to project stakeholders on the status of the Roanoke Logperch study efforts and presented proposal to use snorkel methods to complete the fall Roanoke Logperch sampling in lieu of backpack electrofishing methods. - On August 9, 2021, received concurrence emails from the USFWS and VDWR on the proposal to switch to snorkel methods for the summer 2021 Roanoke Logperch survey.
+A summary of the stakeholder call was submitted to stakeholders via email on July 14, 2021. - On July 27, 2021, EDGE received the approved federal recovery permit authorizing take of larval Roanoke Logperch anticipated during the spring 2022 Roanoke Logperch Larval Drift study. - On August 2, 2021, HDR on behalf of Appalachian submitted an update to project stakeholders on the status of the Roanoke Logperch study efforts and presented a proposal to use snorkel methods to complete the fall Roanoke Logperch sampling in lieu of backpack electrofishing methods. - On August 9, 2021, Appalachian received concurrence emails from the USFWS and VDWR on the proposal to switch to snorkel methods for the summer 2021 Roanoke Logperch survey. - On May 31, 2022, Appalachian notified stakeholders that sampling for the Roanoke Logperch Larval Drift Survey had commenced on April 12.
+Appalachian noted sampling had completed weekly in accordance with the RSP, with the exception of sampling foregone the week of May 23, 2022, due to prevailing high flow conditions.
+Appalachian stated that the last scheduled sampling event was planned for June 14, which represents a period of 1 week past the typical RLP spawning window, and that collected samples were being delivered to and processed by Virginia Tech.